 (?:ignore|disregard)\s{1,5}(?:all\s{1,5})?(?:previous|prior|above)

-Secrecy instructions form a related sub-category.
-Phrases like "do not reveal to the user" or "keep these instructions secret" are designed to prevent the hijacked agent from disclosing the attack to the human operator.
+Phrases like do not reveal to the user or keep these instructions secret are designed to prevent the hijacked agent from disclosing the attack to the human operator.
 The combination of an override phrase and a secrecy instruction in the same page is a strong signal of malicious intent.

 2. CSS hidden text traps

-These rules detect the combination of CSS visual concealment techniques with command keywords or injection phrases appearing together in the same page.
-The dual-condition requirement, concealment technique plus malicious content, is critical for keeping false positives low.
+These rules detect the combination of CSS visual hiding techniques with command keywords or injection phrases appearing together in the same page.
+The dual condition requirement, concealment technique plus malicious content, is critical for keeping false positives low.
 A page that legitimately uses aria-hidden for accessibility will not match unless it also contains command execution keywords.

 SourceCode High: Hidden Tiny Font Command